rdgao/rdgao.github.io/_pages/projects.md

   - url: /assets/images/projects/cog2.png
     image_path: /assets/images/projects/thumbnail/cog2.png
 ---
-Collected below are projects for my own PhD research in computational and cognitive (neuro)science, stuff I contribute to, as well as some fun personal projects.
+Collected below are projects for my own PhD research in computational neuroscience and cognitive science, stuff I contribute to, as well as some fun personal projects.
 Associated code and papers are included wherever possible.
 You can find all of them on [Google Scholar][0].

 ---
 # Modeling and Decomposing Neural Field Potentials